SoilFLO/interview-takehome/README.md

 ### Notes

 -  We will score it on:
    - Complete to spec
    - Code was readable and used TypeScript well
    - Was easy to setup and run by the reviewers
    - Quality work
    - Observation work
-  -   - Name of the site
-  - License plate of the truck
-  - Ticket number
-  - Ticket dispatched time
-  - Name of material